Serranópolis de Minas

 Serranópolis de Minas is a municipality in the northern region of Minas Gerais, Brazil.
 The population in 2020 was 4,809.

-Location
+Geography

 The municipality has an area of 553 km².
 The elevation is 555 meters.
 It became a municipality in 1997.
 The postal code (CEP) is 39518-000.

 Serranópolis de Minas is part of the statistical microregion of Janaúba.

 The municipality contains part of the 49,830 ha Serra Nova State Park, created in 2003.

 Economy

 The main economic activities are cattle raising (12,000 head in 2006) and farming with a modest production of corn, citrus fruits, bananas, coffee, cotton, and sorghum.
 In the urban area there were no financial institutions as of 2006.
 There were 60 automobiles, giving a ratio of about one automobile for every 70 inhabitants.
 The Gross Domestic Product was R$ 10,494,000.00 (2005) a year, which was mainly generated by services and agriculture.
 Health care was provided by 3 public health clinics.
 There were no private hospitals as of 2005.